cbhacks/drnsf/expr/scripting.rst

    Returns :py:class:`Project` or ``None``

-   Returns the project at the top of the project stack (see :py:func:`pushproject` and :py:func:`popproject`).
-If the project stack is empty, returns the same as :py:func:`getcontextproject`.
+   Returns the "active" project.
+This is the top project of the project stack, or the result of :py:func:`getcontextproject` if the project stack is empty.

 .. py:function:: getcontextproject()